 Thailand, bordered to the north by Myanmar and Laos, with a total area of approximately 513,000 km2, is a popular destination for expats worldwide.
 According to the World Tourism Organization, Thailand was the most visited country in Southeast Asia in 2013.
-Bangkok is one of the most popular areas for expats, mainly because its historical, cultural and natural sights.
-Other areas such as Chiang Mai and Pattaya also have many expats living there.
+Bangkok is one of the most popular areas for expats, mainly because of its historical, cultural and natural sights.
+Other cities such as Chiang Mai and Pattaya also have many expats living there.
 Thailand is one of the best places for expats to retire in.

 There many reasons why expats choose to move to Thailand.
 It has beautiful white sand beaches, mountainous jungles, diving sites, and more.
 The climate in Thailand is tropical, with warm weather all year round.
 The cost of living in Thailand is generally lower than in many western countries.
 Thai food is also popular for many of the expats.
 For those who are not used to Thai cuisine, foreign restaurants are available in Thailand if you need a taste of home.
-There is a large expat community in Thailand.
-It is recommended that you visit Thailand several times before you retire there.
+There is also a large expat community in Thailand, but it is recommended that you visit the nation a few times before choosing to retire there.

 Safety for People Retiring in Thailand